"

 Resolution

 The number after the magnification on an objective lens indicates the numerical aperture.
 This is a measure of the light-gathering ability of the objective lens.
 It is closely related to resolution.
-The higher the numerical aperture, the higher the resolution.
+Resolution is the The higher the numerical aperture, the higher the resolution.
 A higher numerical aperture also means a shallower depth of field.
 It also requires a shorter working distance (i.e., you must get the objective lens closer to the specimen).

 Resolution is also dependent upon the wavelength of light used to illuminate the specimen.
 Recall that the visible light spectrum (for humans) ranges from about 400 nm to 700 nm.